-I would say that this is the funnest part of the steps to buying a house for the first time.
+I would say that this is the most fun part of the steps to buying a house for the first time.
 House shopping!!!!
 You get to check out a bunch of places and see what you can find.
-Two pieces of advice is to make sure you see at least 10 houses before you make an offer.
-The other is to not get swept up in the emotion of buying a house.
-This is a hard thing to avoid but if you can keep yourself on a steady emotional level while you look at houses then you can come out on top.
+Two pieces of advice are to make sure you see at least 10 houses before you make an offer.
+The other is not to get swept up in the emotion of buying a house.
+This is hard to avoid, but if you can keep yourself on a steady emotional level while you look at houses, you can come out on top.

-There are a lot of things to look for when buying a house so make sure you are paying attention to everything that is out there.
-Often it’s what you aren’t seeing in a place that is the cause of concern.
+There are many things to look for when buying a house, so make sure you are paying attention to everything out there.
+Often it’s what you don’t see in a place that is the cause of concern.
 So get yourself ready.
 Make sure you avoid these issues when looking at houses.

 The last part of this step is to narrow it down to a house you want.

 Look at the Monthly Bills of the House You Want